ColinWttt/bevy_gameplay_effects/README.md

 # Bevy Stat Effects
 Gameplay Stats and Effects for the Bevy game engine.
 Inspired by GameplayAttributes from UE5's GameplayAbilitySystem.
-Requires my [bevy_hierarchical_tags](https://github.com/emberlightstudios/bevy_hierarchical_tags) crate.
+Now requires my [bevy_hierarchical_tags](https://github.com/emberlightstudios/bevy_hierarchical_tags) crate.
+This change has introduced a lot of breaking changes.
+Sorry about that, but it was necessary to allow pure tag effects, which should be pretty common.

 ## Features
 - GameplayStats component to track entity stats